Gari Melchers: Works

 Besides portraits, his chief works are: The Supper at Emmaus, in the Krupp collection at Essen; The Family, National Gallery, Berlin; Mother and Child, Luxembourg; and the decoration, at the Library of Congress, Washington, Peace and War.
 The artist was also commissioned by Charles Lang Freer to paint the portrait of President Theodore Roosevelt, one of the most notable public figures he painted during his prolific career.

 The panels Peace and War were commissioned for the World's Columbian Exposition in Chicago of 1893.

 He completed a set for three murals in 1921 for the Detroit Public Library, depicting the history of Detroit.
 Here's the story backstory of that project.
 He subsequently was commissioned to paint four murals of notable Missourians (Eugene Field, Mark Twain, Major James Rollins, and Susan Blow) for the Governor's office in the Missouri State Capitol.
 His work was also part of the painting event in the art competition at the 1932 Summer Olympics.

 His painting Winter was stolen in Germany by the Nazis in 1933 and discovered at the Arkell Museum in Canajoharie, New York in 2019.

-Gari Melchers Home & Studio holds the largest collection of Melchers’ art — 1,677 paintings and drawings.
-An amazingly prolific artist, Melchers’ paintings are also in museum collections worldwide.
+Gari Melchers Home & Studio holds the largest collection of Melchers’ art with 1,677 paintings and drawings.
+Melchers’ paintings are also in museum collections worldwide.